NathanMcMillan54/FOMOSv1-Yellow/CFOMOS/CFOMOSReadMe.md

 ```

 This will delete any compiled file so you don't have to delete them manually, also compiled files shouldn't be in the repository.

+In credits.txt it will show files that were copied from other people and where to find the original code.